 Ruling out philanthropist as too difficult to pronounce, we still have benefactor, humanitarian, altruist, and social reformer.
 And, perhaps, “Good Deed Doer.”

-7 Responses to “Do-gooder Is Not a Positive Term”
+8 thoughts on “Do-gooder Is Not a Positive Term”

 I learned the same of “Good Samaritan” when studying Judaism in University.
 Our professor explained that originally, the Samaritan’s had a reputation for negative behaviour and if you were to come across a “good” one, it was out of the ordinary.
 While many use this term today, the origin is that the person being commended is from a community of undesirables but they stand out for their good deed.